 Individual Municipal Inhabitants Tax and Individual Prefectural Inhabitants Tax

 People who live in Osaka City as of January 1st will be subject to both municipal inhabitants tax and prefectural inhabitants tax according to the amount of their income etc. for the period from January 1st to December 31st of the previous year.
-For details about individual city and prefectural taxes, please inquire at the city tax office that is in charge of your ward.
+If you move out of Osaka City (including overseas), you are required to notify a tax agent.
+For more information, contact the local municipal tax office in charge of your ward.

 |Name||Area in charge||Adress / Tel.|

 |Umeda Municipal Tax Office

 ||Kita-ku, Nishiyodogawa-ku, Yodogawa-ku, Higashiyodogawa-ku||7F Osaka Ekimae Daini Bldg.
 1-2-2-700

 ||Miyakojima-ku, Asahi-ku, Jyoto-ku, Tsurumi-ku||4F JEI Kyobashi Bldg.
 2-2-48 Katamachi,

 ||Fukushima-ku, Konohana-ku, Nishi-ku, Minato-ku, Taisho-ku||1st floor, Osaka Bay Tower East Bldg.
 1-2-2-100